Tree and Shrub Management Measures; Application for an Exemption Under Nature Conservation Law

 Informationen

-From March 1 through September 30, it is prohibited to cut down or pollard trees located outside of land used for gardening, as well as hedges, living fences, shrubs, and other woody plants.
+From March 1 through September 30, it is prohibited to cut down or cut back to the stump trees located outside of land used for gardening, hedges, living fences, shrubs, and other woody plants.

 In the Free State of Bavaria, green spaces, parks, cemeteries, sports fields, and other outdoor facilities, as well as street trees, tree-lined avenues, and trees in the open countryside, are not considered areas used for gardening.